 17.11.12.
 Steel mesh fence cordon.
 Victoria Sq view, Forsyth Barr / Crowne Plaza Hotel, Colombo St / Armagh St, N red zone

-Colombo St / Armagh St: Abandoned Forsyth Barr loomed over Victoria Sq & Queen Victoria, Boer War statue, remembering Cantabrians killed by Boers & mostly by enteric fever.
+Colombo St / Armagh St: Abandoned Forsyth Barr loomed over Victoria Sq & the Queen Victoria, Boer War statue, remembering Cantabrians killed by Boers & mostly by enteric fever.
 Victoria wasn't amused at CERA's slow demolitions & Forsyth Barr spoiling her view.
-After restoration, Forsyth Barr would become Crowne Plaza Hotel.
+After restoration, multi-storey Forsyth Barr would become Crowne Plaza Hotel.

 17.11.12.
 Queen Victoria Boer War Statue, Victoria Sq.
 Forsyth Barr / Crown Plaza Hotel beyond